What You Need To Know About Moving On After A Divorce

 Build a co-parenting plan

-Even if you and your ex aren't on speaking terms personally, you'll always be part of each other's lives if you have children.
+Even if you and your ex aren't on speaking terms personally, you’ll need to create plan for parenting post-divorce.
 Your children may be the ones to suffer most if you can't be civil to each other and develop a co-parenting plan to handle issues your kids could face.

 Develop your emotional intelligence, awareness, and literacy